CRM vs ERP: What’s the difference and which do you need?

 What is a CRM?

-CRM systems focus on managing customer data, sales pipelines, marketing and support.
+CRM systems focus on managing customer data, sales pipelines, marketing, service delivery, and client/customer support.
 Some of the key features of a CRM system include:

 • Sales tracking